xValenciax/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-This is python classes task
+This is js warm up task